xcat2/xcat-core/xCAT-test/integration/README.md

 real xCAT installation, and depending on the test a populated `/install`, a service binary they can execute, or a live daemon.

-They are *not* run by the GitHub Actions pull request workflow, which has no management node.
 They are driven by `xcattest` through the testcase in `../autotest/testcase/integration/`, which proves the copy installed by the `xcat-test` package: